Financing Strategies for Behavioral Health Integration and Collaborative Care Management

 The Centers for Medicare & Medicaid Services announced final rules in the Physician Fee Schedule 2018 for Medicare payments for patients participating in a collaborative care program or receiving other behavioral health integration services.
 The payment structure may be used to treat patients with any behavioral health condition that is being treated by the billing practitioner, including substance use disorders.
-To learn more about the 2018 codes for behavioral health integration services, download the AIMS Center Cheat Sheet on Medicare Payments for Behavioral Health Integration Services.
+To learn more about the 2018 codes for behavioral health integration services, download the AIMS Center Summary Sheet on Medicare Payments for Behavioral Health Integration Services.

 FQHC- and RHC-designated practices may now also bill Medicare for behavioral health integration and collaborative care services.
-To learn more about the FQHC/RHC G-codes, download the AIMS Center's CMS Behavioral Health Integration Payment Cheat Sheet for FQHCs & RHCs.
+To learn more about the FQHC/RHC G-codes, download the AIMS Center's CMS Behavioral Health Integration Payment Summary Sheet for FQHCs & RHCs.

 Accountable Care and Value-Based Purchasing Strategies